Nyandwi/nyandwi/README.md

 ### Hi there 👋

 ###### *Thank you for landing here!
-I am Jean de Dieu Nyandwi, based in Kigali, Rwanda.
-I am a Machine Learning Engineer, having interets in Applied ML and Computer Vision.
+I am Jean de Dieu Nyandwi.
+I am a Machine Learning Engineer, having interets in Applied ML and Deep Computer Vision.
 I am also a TensorFlow Certified Developer!*

  *.......................*